 Regardless of which method you use, you will need to put in a lot of hard work, and success is definitely not something that happens overnight.
-It needs to be treated as a long-term project, as you will either need to work hard to become one of the best racers around or put in the time and effort to both be good at sim racing and to build an audience for yourself.
+You need to treat it as a long-term project, as you will either need to work hard to become one of the best racers around or put in the time and effort to both be good at sim racing and to build an audience for yourself.

 How Many Hours Does A Professional Sim Racer Work?

 Being a professional sim racer is not like most jobs.
 There is no 9-5 routine, and in fact there is often no routine at all.
 You will probably follow a virtual racing circuit, made up of different tournaments and other events throughout the year.
 You will most likely work to your own hours (unless you’re part of a team, in which case you may be required to train at specific times etc).

-This means putting in the time to practice and get better at the racing aspect, or putting in the effort to find sponsors, build an audience or find other methods through which to make money (or a mixture of all of these).
-If you don’t enter any competitions, you may find yourself streaming most days of the week and trying to make money that way instead.
+This means you need to put in the time to practice and get better at the racing aspect, or put in the effort to find sponsors, build an audience, or find other methods through which to make money (or a mixture of all of these).
+If you don’t enter many competitions, you may find yourself streaming most days of the week and trying to make money that way instead.

 What Are The Disadvantages Of Becoming A Professional Sim Racer?